The page explains Mixer’s role and general architecture.

 Telemetry Reporting.
 Enables services to report logging and monitoring.
 In the future, it will also enable tracing and billing streams intended for both the service operator as well as for service consumers.

 These mechanisms are applied based on a set of attributes that are materialized for every request into Mixer.
-Within Istio, Envoy depends heavily on Mixer.
-Services running within the mesh can also use Mixer to report telemetry or manage quotas.
-(Note: as of Istio pre0.2, only Envoy can call Mixer.)
+Within Istio, the attributes are generated by a sidecar proxy (typically, Envoy) per request.

 Mixer is a highly modular and extensible component.
 One of it’s key functions is to abstract away the details of different policy and telemetry backend systems, allowing Envoy and Istio-based services to be agnostic of those backends, which keeps them portable.